pierre-24/nbc-compiler/README.md

 # NBC/NXT/NXC compiler

 Adapted from [Bricxcc](https://sourceforge.net/projects/bricxcc/) by John Hansen (see <http://bricxcc.sourceforge.net/nbc/>).
-This is based the latest available release, [1.2.1.r4](https://sourceforge.net/projects/bricxcc/files/NBC_NXC/NBC%20release%201.2.1%20r4/).
+This is based on the latest available release, [1.2.1.r4](https://sourceforge.net/projects/bricxcc/files/NBC_NXC/NBC%20release%201.2.1%20r4/).
-I just tried to compile it on a up-to-date linux distribution (because this is the target language of my compiler project for an CS lesson), because the provided linux binary was not working anymore.
+I just tried to compile it on a up-to-date Linux distribution (because this is the target language of my compiler project for a CS lesson), because the provided Linux binary was not working anymore.
-I also moved and edited a few stuffs, because the file organisation was a mess.
+I also moved and edited a few stuff, because the file organization was a mess.

 **I do not plan on fixing bugs or anything** ;)
 If you are a CS student in the University of Namur, you probably know where to find me for (some kind of) support, though.

 Also, I'm not supporting **Windows** and **Mac** compilation at the moment (but PR are welcomed if someone is motivated enough, the tricky part is probably to get the pascal compiler and `libusb`).
-[There is already binaries](https://sourceforge.net/projects/bricxcc/files/NBC_NXC/NBC%20release%201.2.1%20r4/) for those operating system, but I didn't test them.
+[There are already binaries](https://sourceforge.net/projects/bricxcc/files/NBC_NXC/NBC%20release%201.2.1%20r4/) for those operating systems, but I didn't test them.

-## Compile that in linux
+## Compile that in Linux

-+ Check your package distribution for something that looks like `fpc` or `fp-compiler` and install it, or go to the page for the [lastet version of the compiler](https://sourceforge.net/projects/freepascal/files/Linux/3.0.4/), download and install what correspond to your distribution ;
++ Check your package distribution for something that looks like `fpc` or `fp-compiler` and install it, or go to the page for the [latest version of the compiler](https://sourceforge.net/projects/freepascal/files/Linux/3.0.4/), download and install what corresponds to your distribution ;
 + Check your package distribution for something that looks like `libusb-dev` and install it ;
 + Clone this repository ;
 + Compile the compiler: `make all`.
 If everything goes well, there should be a `nbc` executable file in your folder.